 - Create a fun tradition the whole family can look forward to.
 Make some time, at least once a week, where everyone gets together and discusses the latest in their lives.
 This could be something as simple as “Wednesday pizza night” or walks around the neighborhood on a certain morning.
 Use this time to instill family values outside the realm of typical holiday traditions.
 There will always be a never-ending list of work and errands but looking forward to this time and keeping it sacred ensures you are able to focus on what really matters- family.

 - Talk about everything.
-Be the resource that your child goes to with any questions, and never shy away from conversations about personal hygiene.
+Be the resource that your child goes to with any questions, and never shy away from conversations about personal hygiene and vaginal care.
 Explain the importance of cleanliness and how to do it.
 Introduce them to our gentle feminine wipes which are 100% natural, easy to use and perfect for keeping growing bodies healthy and fresh.

 Incorporating these tips and suggestions into your daily routine with your child will result in stronger bonds and more open communication throughout all phases of their life.